 ACCC market studies and inquiries

 - Digital platform services inquiry

 - Ad tech inquiry

 Australian Consumer Law

 Robert advises on all aspects of the Australian Consumer Law, including unfair contracts, consumer guarantees and misleading or deceptive conduct.
-He assisted Ford Australia with their recall of Takata airbags.

 Robert is a graduate of the University of Melbourne and Sciences-Po, Paris.
 Robert has also completed post-graduate courses in competition economics at King's College London and the Barcelona Graduate School of Economics.